The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Modeling of polarization

 \section{Modeling of polarization}

 To understand the origin of the polarization from this source, we use the Monte-Carlo radiation transfer code {\sc monaco} \citep{Odaka2011, Tomaru2024}.
 This code calculates the interaction between photons and electrons and tracks the propagation of each photon, including polarization from electron scattering.
+The effect of special relativity is also take into account.

-In this calculation, we assume an axisymmetric geometry so U=0 and the PD is given by Q/I. We only consider Compton scattering (both up scattering and down scattering), assuming the material near the compact object is completely ionised.
-This is appropriate for the intrinsic emission components, but we note that the wind and the inner disc reflection are not completely ionised, so there can be additional absorption opacity which can slightly change the energy dependence \citep{Tomaru2024,Podgorny2023}.
+We only consider Compton scattering (both up scattering and down scattering), assuming the material near the compact object is completely ionised.
+This is appropriate for the intrinsic emission components, but we note that the wind and the inner disc reflection are not completely ionised, so there can be additional absorption opacity which can slightly change the energy dependence \citep{Tomaru2024,Podgorny2024}.

-We first calculate the polarization expected from the inner components: the boundary layer and its inner disc reflection (top left in Fig.\ref{fig:model_geometry}), plus intrinsic disc emission (bottom left in Fig.\ref{fig:model_geometry}).
+We first calculate the polarization expected from the inner components : the boundary layer and its inner disc reflection (top left in Fig.\ref{fig:model_geometry}), plus intrinsic disc emission (bottom left in Fig.\ref{fig:model_geometry}).
 This should give results which are appropriate for short period NS LMXRB, where the outer disc is too small to launch a thermal-radiative disc wind \citep{Done2018}.
 We then include the effect of scattering of these components in an outer disc wind (geometry B in Fig.\ref{fig:model_geometry}).
 This should be appropriate for long period NS LMXRB systems, and we explicitly calculate extremely high inclination angles where the disc obscures the central source so as to be able to model the ADC sources.

+In this calculation, we assume an axisymmetric geometry.
+Although the source–disc configuration is axisymmetric, the relativistic Keplerian rotation of the disc introduces Doppler boosting and aberration.
+These special-relativistic effects break the fore–aft symmetry between the approaching and receding sides of the disc in the observer’s frame, so that the azimuthal cancellation of the Stokes parameter $U$ is no longer exact.
+As a result, we obtain $U\ne0$ and a polarization position angle that is slightly rotated away from the symmetry axis.

+We define the direction of the disc rotation axis as PA$=0^{\circ}$, and the Stokes parameter $Q$ is positive when the polarization direction is perpendicular to the disc plane (i.e., aligned with the disc rotation axis), whereas it is negative when the polarization direction is parallel to the disc plane.
+We note that the Stokes parameter $U$ is generally non-zero in our calculations due to the relativistic effects, but its value is always smaller than $Q$ (i.e., $|U|\leq |Q|$), so the polarization position angle remains close to either $0^{\circ}$ or $\pm 90^{\circ}$.